OpenAEV-Platform/collectors/google-workspace/README.md

 4. Create a Service Account:
    - Navigate to "IAM & Admin" > "Service Accounts"
    - Click "Create Service Account"
-   - Give it a name (e.g., "openbas-collector")
+   - Give it a name (e.g., "openaev-collector")
    - Click "Create and Continue"
    - Skip the optional steps and click "Done"
 5. Create a key for the Service Account: